Crow War: Battle of Crow Agency

 Meanwhile, the United States Army was also taking action, Brigadier General Thomas H. Ruger was placed in command of the soldiers at Fort Custer and Fort McKinney, Wyoming and instructed to launch an expedition into the Big Horn and occupy the Cheyenne reservation, in order to prevent any of the natives there from joining the hostile Crow.
 The expedition from Fort Custer was under the command of General Ruger and Colonel Nathan Dudley, it included five troops of the 1st Cavalry and one company from the 3rd Infantry.
 There was also one troop from the 7th Cavalry.
 The expedition headed for the mountains on November 4, taking two Hotchkiss guns with them.
-On the following day they encountered Sword Bearer and his followers, encamped near the river approximately three miles north of where General George A. Custer was defeated in the major Battle of Little Bighorn in 1876.
+On the following day they encountered Sword Bearer and his followers, encamped near the river approximately three miles north of where General George A. Custer's troops had been defeated in the famous Battle of Little Bighorn in 1876.
 Some of Sword Bearer's followers were veterans of Custer's battle, as well as some of the Crow police.
 According to one American veteran, Private George Morris of Derby, England, there were about 3,000 natives at the camp up against only a few hundred soldiers.
 At 10:30 am, General Ruger gave the Crow an hour and a half to surrender, which they could do by making their way to a designated area to be disarmed.
 Morris said the following; "Indians who wanted to be our friends were to move their camp to the neighborhood of a certain tall birch.
 The rest would be considered hostile, and destroyed. ...
 It was a tense morning as we watched the slow drift of the Indians toward that birch tree.
 Those who went there were disarmed, and a guard posted."
 When the time limit expired, there was still 600 natives in the camp.
 General Ruger gave the order for his men to form up, the battalion of 1st Cavalry was positioned with Colonel Dudley on the left flank of the camp while the troop of 7th Cavalry was positioned on the right.